Explicit desingularisation of Kummer surfaces in characteristic two via specialisation: Projective models of Kummer surfaces in characteristic not two

 \section{Projective models of Kummer surfaces in characteristic not two}

 The theory of how to obtain explicit equations of a Kummer surface and its desingularisation over a field $k$ of characteristic zero was first described by Grant in the case of genus two curves with a rational branch point \cite{Grant1990FormalTwo} and Cassels and Flynn in a more general case \cite{Cassels1996Prolegomena2}.
-The following presentation of the theory is an adaptation of the description given by Flynn, Testa and Van Luijk \cite{Flynn2012Two-coverings2} to the case where we have a curve with a hyperelliptic curve described by a model of the form $y^2+g(x)y=f(x)$.\\
+The following presentation adapts the method described by Flynn, Testa and Van Luijk \cite{Flynn2012Two-coverings2} to the case where we have a hyperelliptic curve described by a model of the form $y^2+g(x)y=f(x)$.\\

-Let $k$ be a field of characteristic not equal to two, $k^s$ a separable closure of $k$ and $f(x)=\sum_{i=0}^6f_ix^i$ and $g(x)=\sum_{i=0}^3g_ix^i\in k[x]$ such that $f(x)+\tfrac{1}{4}g(x)^2$ is a separable polynomial of degree six.
-We will denote by $\Omega$ the set of the six roots of $f$ in $k^s$, so that $k(\Omega)$ is the splitting field of $f$ over $k$ in $k^s$.\\
+Let $k$ be a field of characteristic not equal to two, $k^s$ a separable closure of $k$ and $f(x)=\sum_{i=0}^6f_ix^i$ and $g(x)=\sum_{i=0}^3g_ix^i\in k[x]$ such that $\tilde{f}(x)=f(x)+\tfrac{1}{4}g(x)^2$ is a separable polynomial of degree six.
+We will denote by $\Omega$ the set of the six roots of $\tilde{f}$ in $k^s$, so that $k(\Omega)$ is the splitting field of $f$ over $k$ in $k^s$.\\

 Let $\mathcal{C}$ be the smooth projective curve of genus two over $k$ associated with the affine curve in $\mathbb{A}^2_{x,y}$ given by $y^2+g(x)y=f(x)$, let $\Jacc$ denote the Jacobian of $\mathcal{C}$ and let $\Jacc[2]$ be its $2$-torsion subgroup.
 All $2$-torsion points are defined over $k(\Omega)$, so $\Jacc[2](k(\Omega)) = \Jacc[2](k^s)$.
 We will denote by $W \subset \mathcal{C}$ the set of Weierstrass points of $\mathcal{C}$, corresponding to the set $\{(\omega_i, -\tfrac{1}{2}g(\omega_i)) : \omega_i\in \Omega, i\in\{1,\dots,6\}\}$ of points on the affine curve.\\